aditya-pandey-data/credit-risk-analysis/README.md

 **🔴 Reject High Risk** (7,921 loans | 60.5% default rate)
 - **Decision:** Reject, or require substantial collateral
 - **Rationale:** A 60.5% default rate makes unsecured lending unviable at this tier
-- **Exception:** Only consider approval if collateral covers 150%+ of the loan amount
+- **Exception:** Exception: Consider additional collateral or enhanced underwriting for exceptional cases

 ### 2. Financial Impact of Selective Approval

 Implementing selective approval (Low + Medium Risk only) is projected to deliver: